Impact of automation in the freight industry

 Whether or not automation in the freight industry positively impacts current workers, those individuals need to prepare for the upcoming advancements.
 There are a few things workers can start doing now.

-First, workers should be willing to adapt to new technology and want to take on new and exciting roles at their jobs.
+First, workers should be willing to adapt to new technology and be eager to take on new and exciting roles within their jobs.
 While some jobs may be replaced entirely, some employees may be relocated to a different role in the company or simply tasked with working alongside automated machinery.

 That said, reskilling and upskilling are crucial to adapting.
 Once automation takes over, new skills will be in demand, such as data analysis, programming and software development, maintenance and repair, and robotics engineering.
 Investing in training and higher education to develop these skills will help prepare for the new landscape.